 Treaties will bring certainty to land ownership and jurisdiction, funding and new investment.
 Through treaties, First Nations will be able to provide services appropriate to the unique culture.

-Our Frequently Asked Questions (FAQ) booklet is the first in a series of 4 booklets prepared by the Gwa’sala-Nakwaxda’xw Nations’ Treaty support team.
+Our Frequently Asked Questions (FAQ) booklet is the first in a series of four booklets prepared by the Gwa’sala-Nakwaxda’xw Nations’ Treaty Support Team.
 The booklet will answer questions regarding status, Aboriginal title, taxes, healthcare and self-government and many other questions that have been raised at Treaty meetings.